treeverse/lakeFS/clients/java/docs/ObjectsApi.md

     String repository = "repository_example"; // String |
     String branch = "branch_example"; // String |
     String path = "path_example"; // String | relative to the branch
-    String storageClass = "storageClass_example"; // String |
+    String storageClass = "storageClass_example"; // String | Deprecated, this capability will not be supported in future releases.
-    String ifNoneMatch = "*"; // String | Currently supports only \"*\" to allow uploading an object only if one doesn't exist yet
+    String ifNoneMatch = "*"; // String | Currently supports only \"*\" to allow uploading an object only if one doesn't exist yet.
+Deprecated, this capability will not be supported in future releases.
     File content = new File("/path/to/file"); // File | Only a single file per upload which must be named \\\"content\\\". try {
       ObjectStats result = apiInstance.uploadObject(repository, branch, path)